metricswave/backend/content/collections/documentation/webhooks.md

 For example, imagine you create a webhook with an `email` parameter and where the title is `New lead` and the content is `{email}`.

 For this webhook we will give you a URL which could be this `https://notifywave.com/webhooks/fd37c3c1-efed-4545-a75b-d32c7fec525e?email={email}`.

+> You can also, if you prefer, send a POST request with the params in a json body.
+In this case it will be something like this `{email: "any@email.com"}`.

 ---